3Q 2024 URA Private Residential Quarterly Report: Prices Inch Downwards As Buyers Stay Cautious

 Amidst a slowdown in overall transactions in 3Q 2024, the All-Residential Property Price Index (PPI) showed a slight decline.
 This correction is largely attributable to fewer new launches, which have traditionally fuelled price growths.

-Various headwinds continued to exude pressure on the private property market.
+Various headwinds continued to exert pressure on the private property market.
 A wave of local layoffs in the banking and tech sectors weighed on buyer sentiments in the earlier months.
 Likewise, prior to the Federal Reserve Board (Fed’s) rate cut announcement in September, buyers were also more likely to be cautious due to elevated interest rates affecting affordability.

 This combination of retrenchment fears and tighter borrowing criteria led to some prospective buyers adopting more cautious stances, and ultimately, softer private home transaction volumes in 3Q 2024.